celestiaorg/fibre-da-spec/validator-addr-registry.md

-# Validator Address Registry Specification
+# Validator Address Registry

 ## Abstract

-The `x/valaddr` module enables validators in the active set to register and manage their fibre service provider information.
+The `x/valaddr` module enables validators in the active set to register their fibre service provider information.

 ## Contents